 How do I get maintenance notifications?

 Notifications for maintenance are not sent out by default.
-If you want to receive maintenance notifications, you need to set the Cloud SQL Maintenance Window option in the Cloud Console Communications page, and select ON under Email.
+If you want to receive maintenance notifications, you need to set the Cloud SQL Maintenance Window option in the Google Cloud Console Communications page, and select ON under Email.
 You can only receive notifications by email.
 You must also select a maintenance window before you can receive notifications.

 Maintenance notifications are set at the project level rather than on instances.
 Email notifications are sent to the email address associated with your Google account.
 It is not possible to configure a custom email alias (for instance, a team email alias).